omarmedj98/Google-Classroom-bot/README.md

 # Google-Classroom-bot

-This a google classroom bot that can join by himself your scheduled meeting by fetching automatically you google calendar.</br>
+This is a google classroom bot that can join a meeting automatically by fetching  you schedule in  google calendar.</br>
-The bot can recognize when the teacher say your name for example and respond automatically by sending a short message like "Im here sir"
+The bot can recognize when the teacher say your name and respond automatically by sending a short message like "Im here sir"

 # Note:
 The project is still under development feel free to help thx